New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Détaché: Impossible to define this, as there are so many varieties.
 Basically, up and down; a change of bowing direction with some articulation.
 Does not necessarily mean staccato (though sometimes defined as such); can be heavily accented or not.

 Harmonics: Bell-like tones created by lightly touching the string with the flat part of the left finger, which breaks the string into partials.
 The first harmonic learned by students is the one mid-way between the nut and the bridge, at about an inch or so above (towards the bridge) where the body of the violin begins.
 Indicated by a 4 and a 0 fingering.
-Used by composers for affect.
+Used by composers for effect.

 Legato: Smooth, tied together.
 May be indicated by a slur mark.